Listen….do you hear that?

 How Do You Get Mice Out Of Walls?

-I asked the experts and they provide their best suggestions.
+I am often asked, “how to get rid of mice in walls”.
+My suggestions are listed below.
+However, I thought you should also hear what the experts have to say about this topic.
+I asked the experts and they provided their best recommendations.
 They said to stay away from poisons and to stick with traps and glue boards.

 The safest and easiest way to get rid of mice hiding in your walls is to trap them.
 You do not want to use any poisons.
 If you do you will have a big smelly mess on your hands.
 The effects of poisons are not immediate so if you feed mice poisoned baits you’ll end up with a dead mouse in your walls.